se-sic/VaRA-Tool-Suite/docs/source/vara-ts/vara-external.rst

 **Step 2: Add your custom content**

-Navigate to your cloned repository and add your custom projects, experiments, tables, plots, and reports to the respective folders:
+Navigate to your cloned repository and add your custom projects, experiments, research_tools, tables, plots, and reports to the respective folders:

 .. code-block:: console